Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

 If you have any questions about supporting the RAF Museum, here you can find out how to contact our Fundraising Department.

 The Royal Air Force Museum American Foundation ensures that the shared aviation heritage of the USA and the UK is kept alive in the memories of our two great nations.

 Do your students have what it takes to be RAF Pilots?
 Can they navigate their way around a complicated route and do they have lightning reflexes?
 Find out in our exciting workshop where students use a micro:bit and coding to test their skills.
 75 minute workshop, £90 per session

 How do pilots stay alive in the air?
 Through taking part in experiments and getting to grips with real flight equipment, your students will discover the potentially lethal effects of changing air pressure, examine heat transfers and their effects on flight crews and explore how pilots can train their bodies to fight high G-Forces.
 75 minute workshop, £90 per session

 National Curriculum links: Science – Atmospheric Pressure and Pressure in Liquids, Describing Forces and Motion, Heat Transfers

 Are robots taking over the world?
-Should killer drones be allowed in our skies and should we be worried about artificial intelligence?
+Should drones be allowed in our skies and should we be worried about artificial intelligence?
 In our purpose-built Interactive Debate Space we will help your students find out about the advantages and disadvantages of the increasing use of artificial intelligence and drones.
 Machines with increasing levels of automation and autonomy could be used in combat.
 Examine the arguments for and against and argue for your teams’ point of view.
-When the debate is over your students will vote on what they really think about this controversial topic and then have the opportunity to find out more about how the RAF uses new technologies such as drones and cyber warfare in the RAF: First to the Future exhibition.
+When the debate is over, your students will vote on what they really think about this controversial topic.
+Complement your visit with an exploration of our RAF: First to the Future exhibition which examines how the RAF use new technologies such as drones and cyber warfare.
 75 minute workshop, £90 per session

 Debate Skills, Artificial Intelligence, robotics and drones